Deakin Women – working together to make a difference

 Deakin women in sport

-Sport has a big place at Deakin, and we encourage and support women to achieve all their sporting goals.
+Sport is engrained in Deakin’s culture and we encourage and support women to achieve all of their sporting goals.

-Through an all-of-sport partnership with Netball Australia, Deakin supports netball through Suncorp Super Netball, the Samsung Diamonds, the Australian Netball League and the Fast5 Netball World Series.
-The University also sponsors the Deakin Melbourne Boomers, one of the best female basketball teams in the country, as well as the Geelong Cats and its women's program.
+We proudly support netball, Australia’s leading women’s sport, through our partnerships with Netball Victoria and the Melbourne Vixens.
+We also sponsor the Deakin Melbourne Boomers, one of the best female basketball teams in the country, as well as the Geelong Cats and their women's program.

-Meanwhile, the Deakin Women In Sport and Exercise (WISE) hub conducts innovative research to improve women’s participation in sport and exercise.
+We conduct innovative research through our Women In Sport and Exercise (WISE) hub to improve women’s participation in sport and exercise.

 Whether it be the University’s relationship with the Deakin Melbourne Boomers, the Geelong Cats women’s program, the Cadel Evans Great Ocean Road Race, or in-house initiatives such as the Deakin Women in Sport and Exercise (WISE) hub, they collectively create a wealth of opportunities.